ldweeks/jesusatiu/_pages/about.md

 But unlike *congregational* churches which are not generally answerable to any other church or institution, a church under the presbyterian system of government is answerable to their *presbytery*.
 A presbytery consists of the pastors and elders of multiple churches who work together for one another's mutual benefit.
 In our case, our pastors and elders are members of [Evangel Presbytery](https://evangelpresbytery.com).

-## How is Evangel Presbytery different from other presbyterian denominations (i.e. PCA)?
+## How is Evangel Presbytery different from other presbyterian denominations?

 Evangel Presbytery strives to be "boringly normal" when compared to historic, American presbyterianism.
 The main difference between Evangel and most other presbyterian denominations is its commitment to freedom on the question of time and mode of baptism.
 Over the years, however, more churches and denominations have adopted a similar position, so this has become even less of a distinction.